 People become embarrassed or angry.
 Such a conception seems to them primitive and crude and even irreverent.”

 Hello, my name is Dan DeWitt.
-I'm a sketching, writing, thinking, coffee drinking, Christian, husband, father, professor.
+I'm a sketching, writing, thinking, coffee drinking, Christian, husband, father, and professor.
 I lead the Center for Biblical Apologetics & Public Christianity at Cedarville University.